RNs

 VOLUNTEERS

-Trained hospice volunteers assist patients and their families in a variety of ways.
+Trained hospice volunteers assist patients and their families.
 Volunteers visit with patients, provide companionship, and allow the caregiver to have a break.
-Volunteers listen, read, take walks, or just sit quietly as a compassionate friend who understands.
-To learn more about volunteering with Hospice, please click here to visit the volunteer page.
+Volunteers listen, read, take walks, or just sit quietly as a compassionate friend.
+Office and Bereavement Volunteers also assist patients and families, often by working behind the scenes.
+Learn more about volunteering with Hospice, please click here to visit the volunteer page.

 MEDICAL EQUIPMENT AND SUPPLIES